tarikfp/secure-passwords/README.md

 ### Login

 User has now registered, then is able to login to the system.
 Similiar structure here again.
 Checking req.body fields with express-validator.
 And the rest of them is standart login logics.

+### Brute Force Attacks

+What is Brute Force Attacks?

+Lets take a look at what does wikipedia says about brute force attacks.

+> <em>In cryptography, a brute-force attack consists of an attacker submitting many passwords or passphrases with the hope of eventually guessing a combination correctly.
+The attacker systematically checks all possible passwords and passphrases until the correct one is found.
+Alternatively, the attacker can attempt to guess the key which is typically created from the password using a key derivation function.
+This is known as an exhaustive key search.</em>

+One thing should be mentioned in login is that, I used express-brute package to prevent unlimited requests.
+This package provides a brute-force protection middleware for express routes that rate-limits incoming requests, increasing the delay with each request in a fibonacci-like sequence.

+I set some configuration in the login using express-brute.
+20000 ms for minWait and 6 for freeRetries.
+But what are they ?

+<strong>minWait</strong>: The initial wait time (in milliseconds) after the user runs out of retries

+<strong>freeRetries</strong>:  The number of retires the user has before they need to start waiting

 ```
+const ExpressBrute = require("express-brute");
+const store = new ExpressBrute.MemoryStore();
+const bruteforce = new ExpressBrute(store, {
+  minWait: 20000, // 20 seconds
+  freeRetries: 6,
+});
+const { encrypt, compare } = require("../custom-services/Encryption");

 router.post(
   "/login",
   bruteforce.prevent,